 - Figure 4.
-This chart provides information on the average number of days to complete a jail-based evaluation from the receipt of all discovery. - Outcomes: During the reporting period, WSH had a decrease in completion times while ESH experienced a slight increase in average completion times. - Drivers: This time period for completions, since Q1 2016, represents significant improvement over performance prior to 2016.
-Additionally, the statewide average continued to decline over the second half of 2017.
-This improvement in performance reflects the work done by DSHS/OFMHS to increase the number of evaluators on staff (added 21 evaluators since 2015), partner with independent evaluation providers in the community, hiring two additional supervisors in the Fall of 2017, and working with jails (providing greater access, and assisting in scheduling) to further bolster efforts.
+This chart provides information on the average number of days to complete a jail-based evaluation from the receipt of all discovery. - Outcomes: During the reporting period, both WSH and ESH experienced a slight increase in average completion times.
+These slight increases at WSH and ESH are not statistically significant and, since Q1 2016, the state average for completion of jail-based evaluations has remained within a couple days for completion times (8.6 days-11.0 days).
+This is significant given that completion times have remained relatively static even while referrals have climbed dramatically (see Figure 8); The 905 referrals in this reporting period is second highest recorded since the Trueblood decision and is a 38% increase from when the Trueblood decision came down (Q2 2015)). - Drivers: This time period for completions, since Q1 2016, represents significant improvement over performance prior to 2016.
+This improvement in performance reflects the work done by DSHS/OFMHS to increase the number of evaluators on staff (added 21 evaluators since 2015), partner with independent evaluation providers in the community, and working with jails (providing greater access, and assisting in scheduling) to further bolster efforts.
 Continued utilization of improvements in technology (laptops, digital dictation, and cellular phones) has also helped.